Facial Prosthetics & Anaplastology

 A facial prosthesis that is thoughtfully designed and fabricated to fit the patient’s needs can last several years.
 Lifestyle and environmental factors play a large part of how long the silicone device will last.
 Weight change and surgical procedures at the site can render a prosthesis ill-fitting.
 Often the color of the prosthesis can be adjusted through a “re-tinting” process.
 Talk to your anaplastologist for options on refurbishing the device for extending the useful life of a prosthesis.

-Allison is a classically trained artist who applies her color and design skills to medical devices.
+Allison Vest is a classically trained artist who applies her color and design skills to medical devices.
 She received her Masters of Science from the University of Illinois at Chicago in Biomedical Visualization.
 This unique program combines art with medical and material sciences to create a uniquely trained professional.
-Allison received clinical training at the University of Florida’s dental school and the Morriston Hospital in Swansea, Wales.
+Allison received clinical training at the University of Florida’s dental school and the Morriston Hospital in Swansea, Wales, UK.
 These diverse experiences transfer to the unique level of care that Allison provides to her patient base.
-Allison has worked in her Dallas, Texas based private practice since 2005.
+Allison has worked in her Dallas, Texas-based private practice since 2005.
 As the current owner of this highly specialized practice clinic, she takes extreme pride in the level of care and personalized dedication each and every patient receives.
 Advocating for patient access to anaplastology was Allison’s priority while serving on the Board for Certification in Clinical Anaplastology from 2012 to 2019.